submariner-io/enhancements/submariner/OVN-Interconnect.md

 This CR will be created when a remote endpoint is added and there will be one CR per remote cluster.
 This crd has two fields

-* NextHop - Specifies the next hop to reach the remote cluster, in this case it will be the IP of ovn-k8s-mp0 interface, the interface used by OVN for host networking.
+* NextHops - Specifies the list of next hop to reach the remote cluster, in this case it will be the IP of ovn-k8s-mp0 interface, the interface used by OVN for host networking.
 * RemoteCIDR - Specifies the list of  remote CIDRs reachable via this cluster.